A Social Imperative

 Chick Boss was formed in 2010 by sisters Pat Pannell and Jeanne Sheridan to provide training and living wage jobs for people from the remote village of San Andrés, on Lake Itza in Northern Guatemala.
 We know that anyone can be trained if they an eye for detail, an open mind and good work ethic.

-In 2020 our artisans will become a division of Itza Wood, another social impact enterprise based in San Andrés.
-Itza will provide the oversight and scalability we need to develop the Chick Boss brand and This partnership will provide scalability for Chick Boss allow Chick Boss to offer to produce our hand-made art-jewelry in a safe, consistent, efficient and scalable manner.
+In 2020 our artisans became a division of Itza Wood, another social impact enterprise based in San Andrés.
+The partnership will provide the oversight and scalability to develop the Chick Boss brand and allow Chick Boss to produce hand-made art jewelry in a safe, consistent, and efficient manner.

 Innovation, Quality, Beauty

 Co-founder Jeanne Sheridan, an accomplished artist and jewelry designer, challenged herself to design for production.
 She developed our initial training programs in cold connection metals and beading which are still used in all of our collections.

 Founders Personal Story

 Pat Pannell ventured to the small town of San Andrés in Northern Guatemala in the summer of 2001 for a 2 week Spanish immersion program.
 The easier pace of life combined with the generosity of the people lead her to venture back year after year.